Volunteers offer a variety of guided tours, from Civil War veterans to Women of Influence in Old Milwaukee.

-Margaret Berres has a strong background in the Civil War history and has been active in helping to restore Veteran’s grave markers and has walked the grounds at Forest Home Cemetery numerous times in search of veteran history.
+Margaret Berres – Margaret has a strong background in Civil War history and has been active in helping to restore veteran’s grave markers.
+She has walked the grounds at Forest Home Cemetery numerous times in search of veteran history.
 Margaret is a retired educator having spent 39 years with the Greendale Public Schools.
-She has developed a strong sense of Milwaukee history with her efforts to find all the Civil War Veterans in the cemetery.
-She sees her work as a way to honor Veterans.
+She has developed a strong sense of Milwaukee history with her efforts to find all the Civil War Veterans buried at Forest Home, (over 1,000 of them.)
+She sees her work as a way to honor these Civil War Veterans.

-Paul Haubrich is President of the Forest Home Historic Preservation Association and has served on the Board of Directors of the cemetery for nearly 20 years.
-He developed the initial tours starting in 2005 and has expanded the series to include a diverse series of topics including Cemetery Art and Symbolism and the ever popular Milwaukee History Tour.
-If you are interested in the series of tours the Milwaukee History Tour is recommend for your initial walk at Forest Home Cemetery.
+Paul Haubrich – Paul is past President of the Forest Home Historic Preservation Association and has served on the Forest Home Cemetery Board of Directors for nearly 20 years.
+He developed the initial tours, starting in 2005, and has expanded the series to include a variety of diverse topics including Cemetery Art and Symbolism and the ever-popular Milwaukee History Tour.
+If you are interested in the series of tours, the Milwaukee History Tour is recommended for your initial walk at Forest Home Cemetery.